 For students who plan to live off campus in Ithaca, the Off-campus Living Office (firstname.lastname@example.org, 541 Willard Straight Hall, (607) 255-2310) provides information and services to help you make an informed housing decision.

 Special arrangements for international students

-If you are an international student, you will need to contact International Services in the Office of Global Learning regarding your plans to return to full-time enrollment or extend your health leave.
+If you are an international student, please contact International Services in the Office of Global Learning regarding your student visa status.

 - Contact Information